algolia/algoliasearch-client-csharp/README.md

 ## ✨ Features

-* Asynchronous and synchronous API Client to interact with Algolia's API
-* Thread-safe clients
-* Typed requests and responses
-* Injectable HTTP client
 * Compatible with all .NET platforms:
   * `.NET Standard 1.3` to `.NET Standard 2.0`,
   * `.NET Core 1.0` to `.NET Core 2.2`,
   * `.NET Framework 4.5` to `.NET Framework 4.7.1`
+* Asynchronous and synchronous methods to interact with Algolia's API
+* Thread-safe clients
+* Typed requests and responses
+* Injectable HTTP client

  **Migration note from v5.x to v6.x**
 >